michaeljclark/llvlir/spec/llvlir.md

 32   | `nan`           | not-a-number                            |
 64   | `snan`          | signalling-not-a-number                 |

-### Comparison Codes
+### Comparison Types

-Comparison codes for branches and predicates are composed using three conditions: _equal-to_, _less-than_, _greater-than_, plus _unsigned_, a modifier for _less-than_ or _greater-than_.
+Comparison types for branches and predicates are composed using three conditions: _equal-to_, _less-than_, _greater-than_, plus _unsigned_, a modifier for _less-than_ or _greater-than_.
 Several semantically redundant codes are reserved.